Full Ensemble Patches

 speeding up loading times

-Loading times can be painful when it comes to large sample libaries.
+Loading times can be painful when it comes to large sample libraries.
 Thankfully, there's a few tips that can help you speed up the loading-in time.
 SSDs can help, but by far the best tip is to resave the instrument patches within Kontakt.
 It's always worth backing up the patches before you modify anything, but this is a simple and easy way of increasing the load-times of CS2 patches by an order of magnitude!